dekuNukem/traffic-cone-film-scanning/README.md

 * Due to its size, there might be a minuscule amount of curvature on its surface.

-* Such that the film might not actually touch the glass!
+* Such that only the outer edges of the film is touching the glass!

 #### 😡 OMG that means the film is NOT FLAT!!1!🤬y didnt u tell me eariler what a waste of time!!

-* The curvature (if any) is absolutely tiny, especially with camera pushing down.
+* The curvature (if any) is absolutely tiny, especially with the camera pushing down.

 * Such curvature is well within the depth of field of your digital camera.